-I just received papers from my landlord that claim that I have to leave because they're going to demolish my building and put up a high-rise.
+I just received papers from my landlord that claim that I have to leave because they're going to demolish my building and put up a high rise.
 Can they do this?
 What are my rights?
 Am I entitled to relocation money?

-Your landlord is definitely within their rights to sell or demolish the building and give you the boot, but if your apartment is rent regulated, you should be entitled to a hefty buyout, says Sam Himmelstein, a lawyer who represents residential and commercial tenants, tenant associations, and co-op shareholders.
+Your landlord is definitely within their rights to demolish the building and give you the boot, but if your apartment is rent regulated, you should be entitled to a hefty buyout, says Sam Himmelstein, a lawyer who represents residential and commercial tenants, tenant associations, and co-op shareholders.

 But first thing’s first: For your landlord's demolition plans to even be legitimate, they'll need to have followed proper city protocol.
 This involves sending you two documents: a copy of their initial application to demolish that's been submitted to the Division of Housing and Community Renewal, as well as a notice of non-renewal of your lease, says Bill Gribben, also of Himmelstein, McConnell, Gribben, Donoghue & Joseph, who has worked on numerous demolition cases.
 And keep in mind that a lot of time often elapses in between the application and the DHCR's approval of demolition, and you're under no obligation to move until the DHCR issues a final order.
 (You can find more details on protocol here.)

 [Editor's note: An earlier version of this post was published in March 2019.
 We are presenting it again with updated information for August 2020.]

 Types of demolitions

 There are different types of demolitions a landlord may be planning.
 A standard demolition involves taking down the entire building and constructing a new development from the ground up.
 But in other cases, a landlord may intend to just gut the building and reconfigure the apartments, or convert it into a townhouse, allowing them to rent these new units at market rate.